solid-contrib/solid-tutorial-angular/chapter2.md

     });
 ```

-The `nowOrWhenFetched` will call a callback either if the document is loaded in the graph, or once it is fetched from the web.
-The `$rdf.sym` function simply changes a string into a URI by placing angle brackets around it.
-We use the function `g.any` to get the object of the namespace TMP of value 'clipboard'.
+The `nowOrWhenFetched` will call a callback either if the document is loaded in
+the graph, or once it is fetched from the web.
+The `$rdf.sym` function simply
+changes a string into a URI by placing angle brackets around it.
+We use the
+function `g.any` to get the object of the namespace TMP of value `'clipboard'`.

-Once we have fetched this data we can set it to the screen, and also set the storageURI which has come back successfully.
+Once we have fetched this data we can set it on the screen, and also set the
+`storageURI` which has come back successfully.

 To save the clipboard we issue a PUT request to the server.

 ```javascript
     $http({